akristiansson/akristiansson.github.io/_posts/2021-03-15-functional-m.md

     in #"Convert checksum to hexadecimal"
 {% endhighlight %}

 This is a good approach if you want to see each applied step in the Power Query editor (or if you want others to) but it's very hard to read the code itself.
-Both these examples make me question the typographical choices I made for this blog.

 ## Pipes

-Working with R (or other more or less strictly functional languages such as F#) there is often the notion of a pipe operator.
+Working with R (or other more or less strictly functional languages such as F#) there is often the notion of a *pipe operator*.

 Say we want to take a list of numbers, filter out the odd ones, double the remaining even numbers and then reverse the list.
 Working with R and the Margittr package it looks something like: